cmahnke/projektemacher/content/blog/schriftmuster/index.en.md

   params:
     description: "Screenshot"
 ---
-Will be launched in winter 2020.

-Before the age of desktop publishing there where type tables...
+Before the age of desktop publishing and [Google fonts](https://fonts.google.com/) there where type tables...